 - If you change health plans, you do not lose the funds

-- Penalty-free withdrawals for any reason at age 65
+- You can make penalty-free withdrawals for any reason at age 65

-- You must be enrolled in a high-deductible health plan (HDHP)
+- You must have an HSA compatible high-deductible health plan (HDHP)

 - You are not claimed as a dependent on someone else’s tax return